kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/passthrough_auth/_index.md

 {{< /tabs >}}

 ### Creating an authentication service
 Currently, Gloo Edge's external authentication server only supports passthrough requests to a gRPC server.
-The server must implement the Envoy authorization service API.
 For more information, view the service spec in the [official docs](https://github.com/envoyproxy/envoy/blob/master/api/envoy/service/auth/v2/external_auth.proto).

+To use an example gRPC authentication service provided for this guide, run the following command to deploy the provided image.
+This will run a docker image that contains a simple gRPC service running on port 9001.

+{{< highlight shell >}}
+kubectl apply -f - <<EOF
+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: extauth-grpcservice
+spec:
+  selector:
+    matchLabels:
+      app: grpc-extauth
+  replicas: 1
+  template:
+    metadata:
+      labels:
+        app: grpc-extauth
+    spec:
+      containers:
+        - name: grpc-extauth
+          image: quay.io/solo-io/passthrough-grpc-service-example
+          imagePullPolicy: IfNotPresent
+          ports:
+            - containerPort: 9001
+EOF
+{{< /highlight >}}

+The source code for the gRPC service can be found in the Gloo Edge repository at `docs/examples/passthrough-auth`.

 ## Creating a Virtual Service
 Now let's configure Gloo Edge to route requests to the upstream we just created.
 To do that, we define a simple Virtual